 Some species of gerbils on the other hand are diurnal and will thus be awake during the day.
 Since they are super social creatures, they should always be kept in pairs (2 males from the same family work well together, as do 2 females from the same family work well together!)
 They also love being around humans and will enjoy being in a place where they can watch and spend time with their humans.

 Both species thrive on a simple diet that consists of fresh water, fortified foods, seeds, veggies, and fruit.
 Always consult your vet when deciding what natural fruits and veggies to feed them to ensure that they are getting a healthy and balanced diet.
+Head over to our review of hamster food for more choices.

 Unfortunately, rodents do not usually have the longest life span, when it comes to domestic pets.
 Gerbils will usually live from 3-5 years, however ensuring that they are healthy, well-fed, clean, and happy can go a long way in maximising their life duration.